0x6D70/Corona-Simulation/README.md

     - every day 30% of infected people become infective
     - Number of Lessons per day: 3
     - vaccinations: 50% lower chance of getting infected, if infected 50% less chance of        infecting someone else
-    - no infections at entry
+    - no infections at entry/hallway
     - Contacts till:
         - Suspected: 1
         - Infected: 2